Wilooper/Local-chat/README.md

 ## How to use in Wide area network or how to chat world wide
 To chat in wide area network please use NGROK share Ngrok link to your friends and chat with them.
 ## Supported OS or device
-1.Windows
-2.Linux(Any)
-3.MacOS
+1 .
+Windows
+2 .
+Linux(Any)
+3 .
+MacOS
-4.Android(with the help of termux) and many more you just need a device which is capable to run python
+4 .
+Android(with the help of termux also this is coded in termux)

+and many more you just need a device which is capable of running python
 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.